MaximeCordeil/ImAxes/README.md

 The software currently supports

-## Starting Imaxes
+## Launching Imaxes
 ImAxes allows you to load data with a CSV or a TSV file format.
+The CSV/TSV dataset file:
-**Your CSV/TSV data file must be clean! if you have an empty line, or a line with incorrect data values, ImAxes is very likely to throw parsing exceptions**
+  * **must be clean! if you have an empty line, or a line with incorrect data values, ImAxes is very likely to throw parsing exceptions**
+  * **should not exceed 65,534 entries**

 ### In the editor
 The ViveScene and the OculusTouchScene have

 ### Building and launching ImAxes
-You can
+You can build

 ## Roadmap
 This is a *beta version of ImAxes*, it means that it is not bug-free and does not contain all the data visualisation features for now.